anthonymiglio/nd013-c2-fusion-final/README.md

 ### Step 2: Implement a Track Management:
-The second step is implementing track management, calculating the track score, and switching between initialized, tentative, and confirmed track states.
+The second step is implementing track management, calculating the track score, and track states: initialized, tentative, and confirmed.

 File: **student/trackmanagement.py**
 - First, initialize the track with an unassigned lidar calculation;